fantastic-pancake/Ideaz/README.md

 ### Make a room, or join a room and play a round of the classic Cards Against Humanities.
 * Cards against humanities resource api is available online, so we have all the sets and expansions we need.
 * Allow users to play CAH with each other online
-* Websockets provide real time chatting for the lolz and funny card combinations
+* Websockets provide real time chatting for the lolz and discussing funny card combinations
 * Create game rooms or join existing rooms
 * OAuth facebook